MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/hub-to-hub-association.md

 ![Image of the basic hub site structure when hubs are associated to eachother](media/hub-structure-layered.png)

 - **Parent hub (level 1):** Think of associated hubs on level one as “Parent” hubs that determine the search scope for peer associated hubs.
-- **Associated child hub (level 2):** These hub sites are already associated to the parent hub and content within these sites will appear when users search at any of these hubs
+- **Associated child hub (level 2):** These hub sites are already associated to the parent hub and content within these sites will appear when users search at any of these hubs.
 - **Associated child hub (level 3):** This level (and all proceeding levels) of peer associated hubs behaves the same way as the first level.
 Content on sites beyond level 3 will not appear in search results.

 ## Associate a hub to another hub

 ![Image of the hub management panel in the SharePoint admin center](media/hub-settings-admin-2.png)

-1. In the SharePoint admin center, navigate to **Active Sites**
+1. In the SharePoint admin center, navigate to **Active Sites**.
-2. Select the hub site that you’d like to make an association to, then select **Hub settings** in the command bar to open to hub settings panel
+2. Select the hub site that you’d like to make an association to, then select **Hub settings** in the command bar to open to hub settings panel.
 3. Next, select a hub to associate to in the **Parent hub association** field.
 Hubs that are available for association will appear here.
 4. To confirm which hubs have already been associated with your hub site, select **View child hubs associated to this hub**.
 5. Then, select **Save** when you are done.